 Plant cells are surrounded by an intricately structured protective coat called the cell wall.
 It’s built of cellulose microfibrils intertwined with polysaccharides like hemicellulose or pectin.
 We ...

 Imagine if our bodies could grow new organs throughout our entire lives.
-Plants do this constantly, thanks to tiny, powerful ...
+Plants do this constantly, thanks to tiny, powerful reservoirs of stem cells.
+But how do these cells know when to divide, and ...

 UNIVERSITY PARK, Pa. -- A plant cell wall's unique ability to expand without weakening or breaking--a quality required for plant growth--is due to the movement of its cellulose skeleton, according to ...